tobias-loew/hop/README.md

 ```

-# It's a small step for man but a hop for bunnies!
+# That's one small step for man, one giant hop for bunnies!
 ![luna-bunny](/luna.jpg)